-Kuwait Goodwill Fund for Promotion of Food Security in Islamic Countries Program
+Kuwait Goodwill Fund for Promotion of Food Security in

-Features of KGF Program:
+Features of KGF Programme

-- A maximum amount of BDT 3,00,000 in the form of Microcredit and BDT 3,00,001 to 15,00,000 as Small loan can be approved under this program.
+- A maximum amount of BDT 3,00,000 in the form of microcredit and from BDT 3,00,001 to BDT 15,00,000 as Small Loan can be approved under this program.

 - The members enjoy flexible loan repayment facilities in the implementation of various income-generating activities with a seasonal cash flow.
 Such facilities include the repayments after an extended grace period with weekly/fortnightly/monthly/quarterly or one-time and balloon terms.

-Performance of the Program
+Performance of KGF Programme

 i) Credit Assistance